roVer-HM/suq-controller/README.md

 * **container** is the parent folder of (multiple) environments
 * **environment** is folder consisting of a specifed VADERE scenario that is intended to query
-* **query** is to a user request for a specific VADERE setting, given the scenario set in the environment.
-A query can also be multiple scenario settings (such as a full grid sampling)
+* **query** is an user request for a quantity of interest for the specific VADERE setting with the given the scenario set in the environment.
+A query can simulate VADERE for multiple scenario settings for the parameter variation (such as a full grid sampling).

 #### Getting started

 1. Download and install:

+**It is highly recommended to install git-lfs to also download the VADERE models.**

 Download source code, pre-set VADERE models and example environments with git:
 ```